diversworld/contao-diveclub-bundle/README.md

 '5' => 'Cressi',
 ]
 ```
-The regulator models are defined in the template `regulator_data.html5`.
+The regulator models are defined in the file `regulator_data.txt`.
 The number corresponds to the manufacturer's index:
 ```
 [
 //Manufacturer 1